Ndriqim-H/Traffic/readme.md

 The approach
 Since there are two different tasks(to find and to categorize) there are to different approaches.
-To Find the traffic signs in the image we will use the histograms of oriented gradients
+To Find the traffic signs in the image we will use the histograms of oriented gradients, to create the gradients.
+For the detection of the signs we will use CNN for image classification.